sprk2012/sprk2012-cfp/cultured_localisation/README.md

 getting groups of people together to solve their problems.
 He also really hates describing himself in the third person and has only recently gotten over his aversion to tofu.

+Ryan is a real-life polyglot, and is conversant in French, Japanese and Klingon as well as his native English and in a past life was a teacher of English as a foreign language.

 ## Past talks